Tax Liabilities for NRIs/OCIs in Indian Mutual Funds and Listed Shares

 Equity Funds:

 • Long-term Capital Gains: If NRIs/OCIs hold equity funds for more than one year, gains from redemption or sale are considered long-term capital gains (LTCG).
-As of the current tax laws, long-term capital gains on equity funds are tax-free in India.
+As per the current tax laws, long-term capital gains from equity mutual funds exceeding Rs 1,25,000 are taxed at 12.5%.

 Debt and Hybrid Funds:

-• Long-term Capital Gains: Long-term capital gains arise if the investment period exceeds three years for debt and hybrid funds.
-Long-term capital gains on debt and hybrid funds are taxed at a rate of 10% without the benefit of indexation.
+• Long-term Capital Gains: Long-term capital gains arise if the investment period exceeds two years for debt and hybrid funds.
+Long-term capital gains on debt and hybrid funds are taxed at a rate of 12.5% without the benefit of indexation.

 Dividend Distribution Tax (DDT):